andruten/django_loader_dumper/README.md

 After creating some data in your database, then you have to call commands like this:

-    $ ./manage.py fixturedumper app_name_1 app_name_2 app_name_3
+    $ ./manage.py fixturedumper app_name_1 app_name_2 ...
     $ ./manage.py fixtureloader app_name_1 app_name_2 app_name_3

 If no app_name provided, all app's models will be dumped/loaded.
-For your local apps, json files will be included in your app folder inside `fixture/` folder.
-Third-party apps will be created in your project with the `app_name/fixtures/`.
+All fixtures will be created inside your project in `fixtures/app_name` by default.

-Parameter `--indent=4` can also be provided to the commands.
+Parameter `--indent` can also be provided to the commands.
+Parameter `--exportpath` can also be provided to the commands if you don't like the default fixtures/ path.

+NOTE: Django application `contenttypes` is excluded from this commands because when Django migrates your projects doesn't applies them in the same order.

 Enjoy :).